 It's smart to call an experienced Dallas construction accident lawyer as soon as possible after your injury to get a professional opinion.
 You may have a number of options, but failing to act or taking the wrong action could hurt your chances for full compensation.
 Contact Crain Lewis Brogdon, LLP.
 You can speak to a lawyer for free and you pay no attorney's fees unless you receive money for your claim.

 Schedule your free consultation online or by calling (214) 301-5007—get the answers you need.

 Options for Injured Construction Workers

-At Crain Lewis Brogdon, LLP, our Dallas personal injury attorneys believe that injured workers deserve aggressive representation and full compensation for their injuries and lost wages.
+At Crain Lewis Brogdon, LLP, our Dallas construction accident attorneys believe that injured workers deserve aggressive representation and full compensation for their injuries and lost wages.
 We represent workers injured in falls from scaffolding or roofs, struck by falling objects, by electrocution when wires were left live, crushed in excavation cave-ins, run over by forklifts or hit by cranes, and injured by faulty equipment.

 - If your employer subscribes to the workers' comp system and you were hurt in a construction accident because of something your employer did, or your own negligence, then workers' comp is your sole remedy for compensation.

 - If a construction worker dies in a fatal construction accident and the employer was found to be "grossly negligent," family members can bring a wrongful death lawsuit against the employer, regardless of whether the employer carries workers' compensation.